EliAiken/recipe-website/README.md

 # recipe-website
-Provides recipes and highlights skills developed in HTML
+Provides recipes and highlights skills developed in HTML and CSS